amanchaurasia/lyft_drivers_lifetime_value/README.md

 You can assume that:

-*   All rides in the data set occurred in San Francisco
+*   All rides in the data set occurred in San Francisco, california

 *   All timestamps in the data set are in UTC